 Hope International University is an excellent place to pursue your degree.
 We believe that the College of Psychology and Counseling will offer you a lifechanging experience.

-Hope International University has been providing higher education for more than 80 years.
-In the College of Psychology and Counseling, we offer both undergraduate and graduate degrees in psychology and counseling, human development, and marriage and family therapy.
+We offer both undergraduate and graduate degrees in psychology and counseling, human development, and marriage and family therapy.

 In the College of Psychology and Counseling, your dream of a traditional college experience, earning a degree, changing or advancing in your career, or attending graduate school can become a reality.
-We strive to provide the highest quality of education for our students, with degree programs specifically designed to meet the needs of students seeking a traditional college experience, as well as the needs of busy working adults who must balance marriage, family, work, and church.
+We strive to provide the highest quality of education for our students, with degree programs specifically designed to meet the needs of students seeking a traditional college experience, as well as offering online programs that meet the needs of busy working adults.

-In order to best equip students, our faculty strive to design curriculum that weaves together theory, practical application and research throughout each program.
+In order to best equip students, our faculty to design innovative curriculum that weaves together theory, practical application and research throughout each program.
 We are committed to building and maintaining a supportive Christ-centered community, with strong relationships between students, faculty, and alumni.

 All of our programs are approached with a deep sense of dedication to provide the highest quality of education.
 Programs combine theory with practical experience and are presented in both a traditional classroom setting, as well as online format.
+Our faculty strive to prepare student to attain their dreams and enrich their community.